Trump's new problem: Americans aren't shopping

 "We expect growth to be slightly stronger in 2017 versus 2016.
 It's a modest increase, nothing dramatic," Warne of Edward Jones says.

 Trump and Congress will have to deliver on taxes while avoiding any missteps on trade or foreign policy.
-Even then the optimism may not materialize into as big of a boost as some want.
+Even then, the optimism may not materialize into as big of a boost as some want.

 As Glenn Hubbard, dean of Columbia Business School and the former top economist for President George W. Bush, put it last month: "Animal spirits will only take you so far.
 Then you're like Wile E. Coyote in the cartoon.
 You realize there's nothing beneath your feet, and it's a long way down."